openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/transition-legacy-conversion-api/legacy-model-optimizer-extensibility/[legacy]-model-optimizer-extensions/[legacy]-model-optimizer-operation.rst

    The code described here has been **deprecated!** Do not use it to avoid working with a legacy solution.
 It will be kept for some time to ensure backwards compatibility, but **you should not use** it in contemporary applications.

    This guide describes a deprecated TensorFlow conversion method.
-The guide on the new and recommended method, using a new frontend, can be found in the  :doc:`Frontend Extensions <openvino_docs_Extensibility_UG_Frontend_Extensions>` article.
+The guide on the new and recommended method, using a new frontend, can be found in the  :doc:`Frontend Extensions <../../../../openvino-extensibility/frontend-extensions>` article.

 Model Optimizer defines a ``mo.ops.Op`` class (``Op`` will be used later in the document to be short), which is a base class for an operation used in the Model Optimizer.
 The instance of the ``Op`` class serves several purposes: